+Although we experienced net revenue growth in each of our last 15 quarters, you should not consider that to be a prediction or guaranty of future net revenue growth, if any.
 We expect to continue to incur operating losses, and negative cash flow from operations as we expand our operations and build-out and upgrade our telecommunications network.
-Our net revenue growth in each of the last 16 quarters should not be considered to be indicative of future net revenue growth.
 We cannot assure you that our net revenue will grow or be sustained in future periods or that we will be able to achieve or sustain profitability or generate positive cash flow from operations in any future period.
 If we cannot achieve and sustain operating profitability or positive cash flow from operations, we may not be able to meet our debt service or working capital requirements, including our obligations with respect to the new notes.